 The InteractiveOceans Data Portal is an interface designed to enable scientists, educators, and students to quickly locate and plot cabled, real-time Ocean Observatories Initiative (OOI) data produced by the Regional Cabled Array (RCA).
-The goals of this site are 1) to increase active use of RCA data by scientists and to support the exploration of RCA data by a broader base of educators and the general public; 2) to provide additional tools for scientists to discover, access, visualize, and use RCA data sets suitable for addressing specific science hypotheses; 3) to provide an intuitive, user-friendly data search and visualization interface, coupled with a convenient data downloading scheme; 4) to accelerate research output and engage a broader user base for OOI data.
+The goals of this interface are 1) to increase active use and publication of RCA data by scientists and to support the exploration of RCA data by a broader base of educators and the general public; 2) to provide additional tools for scientists to discover, access, visualize, and use RCA data sets suitable for addressing specific science hypotheses; and 3) to provide an intuitive, user-friendly data search and visualization interface, coupled with a convenient data downloading scheme.

 The dashboard provides advanced search capabilities and links to data visualization tools to quickly create plots of various types for streaming data (including a prototype real-time plotting functionality and echogram generation from the seafloor bioacoustic sonar installations).

-The next steps for the site include data decimation that will provide quick-access preview plots, full access to real-time plotting tools, visualization of quality control results from the OOI system, addition of model and shipboard data to the plotting interface for use in cross-comparisons and data validation, new plotting and data visualization tools (e.g., sonar, hydrophone, and ADCP data), and additional Python notebooks on topics like whale vocalization and incorporation of satellite data for educational and outreach purposes.
-The notebooks are hosted in GitHub, using the scalable JupyterHub open-source tools that democratize data access and processing in a reproducible way.
+The next steps for the Data Portal include full access to real-time plotting tools, visualization of quality control results from the OOI system, addition of model and shipboard data to the plotting interface for use in cross-comparisons and data validation, new plotting and data visualization capabilities (e.g., sonar, hydrophone, and ADCP data), and additional open-source, scalable JupyterHub Python notebooks on topics like whale vocalization and incorporation of satellite data for educational and outreach purposes.